THINKLINGS BOOKS

 Who is your biggest writing inspiration?

 Walter Moers.
 L. Frank Baum.
 Norton Juster.
 Roald Dahl.
-Vivian Vander Velde.
+Vivian Vande Velde.
 James Thurber.
 W.S.
 Gilbert.

 But since this is supposed to be a singular answer, I’d say: the alphabet.